carpentries-incubator/ml4bio-workshop/guide/setup.md

 Advanced users who already have Python installed can install the [required packages](../scripts/README.md) through pip.
 Then launch ML4Bio from the command line with the command `ml4bio`.

+Visit the [software guide](software.md) to learn more about the ML4Bio software functionality.